adithyabhat99/alpha-social/README.md

 - This is a social media website which is accessible through the rest api
 - It is divided into multiple microservices
 - Profile service will have api to create account,changing details (like email,phonenumber,name etc.)  of user, uploading or deleting profile picture, etc.
-- Profile service also serves as authentication server,on sending username and password it returns a jwt token which can be saved as a cookie and sent with every other request
+- Profile service also serves as authentication server,on sending username and password it returns a jwt Auth token which can be saved as a cookie and sent with every other request
 - Follow service has features like follow any user,approve follow requests,get user details etc.
 - Posts service to post images,like,comment,delete post,get post and many other features
 - Home and search gives a user's home page contents,trending public posts,latest public posts etc.